 Manufacturing biologic products, such as the product candidates we intend to develop, is complex, especially in large quantities.
 Biologic products must be made consistently and in compliance with a clearly defined manufacturing process.
 Accordingly, it is essential to be able to validate and control the manufacturing process to assure that it is reproducible.
-Any product candidates and products that we may develop may compete with other product candidates and products for access to manufacturing facilities.
-As a result, we may not obtain access to these facilities on a priority basis or at all.
-There are a limited number of manufacturers that operate under cGMP and that might be capable of manufacturing for us.
+Any product candidates and products that we may develop may compete with other product candidates and products that we may develop manufacturers that operate under cGMP and that might be capable of manufacturing for us.

 Any performance failure on the part of our existing or future manufacturers could delay clinical development or regulatory approval.
 We do not currently have arrangements in place for redundant supply or a source for bulk drug substance nor do we have any agreements with third-party manufacturers for long-term commercial supply.
 If any of our contract manufacturers cannot perform as agreed, we may be required to replace such manufacturers.
-Although we believe that there are several potential alternative manufacturers who could manufacture materials or future product candidates or products we may develop, we may incur added costs and delays in identifying and qualifying any such replacement or be unable to reach agreement with an alternative manufacturer.
+Although we believe that there are several potential alternative manufacturers who could manufacture materials or future product candidates or products we may develop, we may incur added costs and delays in identifying any such replacement or be unable to reach agreement with an alternative manufacturer.
 If we are required to change third party-manufacturers for any reason, we will be required to verify that the new third party-manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations.
 We will also need to verify, such as through a manufacturing comparability study, that any new manufacturing process will produce our materials or future product candidates or products according to the specifications previously submitted to the FDA or another regulatory authority.
-The delays associated with the verification of a new third party-manufacturer could negatively affect our ability to develop product candidates or commercialize our products in a timely manner or within budget.
-Furthermore, a third party-manufacturer may possess technology related to the manufacture of our materials or future product candidates or products that such third party-manufacturer owns independently.
-This would increase our reliance on such third party-manufacturer or require us to obtain a license from such third party-manufacturer in order to have another third party-manufacturer or future product candidates or products, which may not be available on commercially reasonable terms, or at all.
-In addition, changes in manufacturers of the involve changes in manufacturer or future product and that we conduct bridging studies between our prior clinical supply used in our clinical trials and that of any new manufacturer.
+The delays associated with the verification of a new third party-manufacturer could negatively affect our ability to develop product candidates or commercialize our products in a timely manufacture of our materials or future product candidates or products that such third party-manufacturer owns independently.
+This would increase our reliance on such third party-manufacturer or require us to obtain a license from such third party-manufacturer in order to have another third party-manufacturer our materials or future product candidates or products, which may not be available on commercially reasonable terms, or at all.
+In addition, changes in manufacturers often involve changes in manufacturer and processes, which could require that we conduct bridging studies between our prior clinical supply used in our clinical trials and that of any new manufacturer.
 We may be unsuccessful in demonstrating the comparability of clinical supplies which could require the conduct of additional clinical trials.